cuhackyhour/cuhackyhour.github.io/about.md

 permalink: /about/
 ---

-Hacky Hour brough to you by these people:
+Hacky Hour brought to you by these people:

   - Rob Syme (@robsyme)
   - Matthias Liffers (@mpfl)